you enjoy campgrounds that are secluded, Tuweep Campground is just for you. This might be

 one of the most secluded campgrounds in the country.
-Toroweap
+Tuweep

 of Fredonia.
 Just being secluded isn't the reason you come

-to Toroweap Point, it is the views!
-Toroweap Point site
+to Tuweep campground, it is the views!
+Nearby Toroweap overlook sits

-atop a 3000 foot drop into the Grand Canyon.
-Two campsites
+at the top of a 3000 foot drop into the Grand Canyon.

 traveling to Toroweap Point, Make sure you fill up on gas